 Dr. Mohapatra received an Outstanding Research Faculty Award from the College of Engineering at the University of California, Davis.
 He received the HP Labs Innovation awards in 2011, 2012, and 2013.
 He is a Fellow of the IEEE and a Fellow of AAAS.

 Dr. Mohapatra’s research interests are in the areas of wireless networks, mobile communications, cybersecurity, and Internet protocols.
-He has published more than 300 papers in reputed conferences and journals on these topics.
-Dr. Mohapatra’s research has been funded through grants from the National Science Foundation, US Department of Defense, Army Research Labs, Intel Corporation, Siemens, Panasonic Technologies, Hewlett Packard, Raytheon, Huawei Technologies, and EMC Corporation.
+He has published more than 350 papers in reputed conferences and journals on these topics.
+Dr. Mohapatra’s research has been funded through grants totaling about 15 million US dollars from the National Science Foundation, US Department of Defense, US Army Research Labs, Intel Corporation, Siemens, Panasonic Technologies, Hewlett Packard, Raytheon, ARM Research, and EMC Corporation.